aqualunae/hc-web/public/data/Current.md

 * crops planted while soil is already wet don't get watered
 * no tile for wet soil opposite corners
-* rose garden south should not lead to town
 * watering can tool reach needs to be checked
-* shop inventory shelves should not be interactable
-* entrance plaza shipping bin difficult to find
+* journal entry about divine crops somewhere
+* divine crops for mushroom forest

 ### Creatures and Characters

 * creature animations jitter when chasing player
 * creatures not spawning often enough
-* player actor is present in ruth's house
+* unity version update broke character bodydata associations

 ### User Interface

 * backspace in the name field closes the window
 * enter at end of dialogue or message should close the window (focus X)
-* tooltip sometimes appears in middle of screen
-* check keyboard navigation on inventory screens
 * some ui windows overlap when game is played in a small window: character creation text, grid info
 * prevent tool use while dialogue or message window is open
 * crafting an item refreshes the inventory count for that item, but not all items
+* controls remapping tabs aren't selectable
+* keyboard navigation on inventory screens
+  * implement for screens with multiple inventories
+  * integrate flow with ui navigation for buttons

 #### New UI Features